UX/UI Mobile App Design Trends in 2018

-Minimalism is always on trend in mobile app design.
-2016 is not an exception from the rule, as users are being enchanted by the blend of subtle and simple colors in backgrounds, easy access to navigation, innovative scrolling and predominance of bold and big fonts.
+Mobile app design has new trend – minimalism.
+2018 is not an exception from the rule, as users are being enchanted by the blend of subtle and simple colors in backgrounds, easy access to navigation, innovative scrolling and the predominance of bold and big fonts.

-What design features are able to turn a mobile app into the market leader in 2016?
+What are design features able to turn a mobile app into the market leader in 2018?

 - Fast loading time.
 It increases the app popularity among users at one glance.
 It’s necessary to optimize the app from design to developer’s code.
 Users don’t like to lose their time and wait for a long time for page loading.
 If the app is downloaded and installed, but the loading is really slow, it will definitely lose the customers.